HalFoxCZ/BEER_API_DOC/Item.md

 All request to this endpoint <b>MUST</b> be via post request

 Paramters under dashed line doesnt need to be included on this endpoint, but its recomended to include them even though they have default values set.
+Bold values are default.

 ## Pamaters: